 Although we have a long and successful operating track record in operating Lianjia, we have a limited history for operating Beike platform launched in 2018.
-Although we have experienced a relatively high growth in operating Beike platform and our GTV grew from RMB1,153 billion in 2018 to RMB2,128 billion in 2019, we may fail to continue our growth or maintain our historical growth rates.
+Although we have experienced a relatively high growth in operating Beike platform, and our GTV grew from RMB1,153 billion in 2018 to RMB2,128 billion in 2019 and from RMB1,451 billion in the nine months ended September 30, 2019 to RMB2,379 billion in the nine months ended September 30, 2020, we may fail to continue our growth or maintain our historical growth rates.
 You should not consider our historical growth and profitability as indicative of our future financial performance.
 You should consider our future operations in light of the challenges and uncertainties that we may encounter, which include our ability to, among other things:

-- develop our infrastructure to enhance service efficiency and customer experience; - attract real estate brokerage brands and their affiliated stores and agents, real estate developers, other service providers as well as housing customers to our platform; and retain existing platform participants; - continue to implement and optimize our ACN rules; - continue to develop our technology and enhance our data insights;
+- develop our infrastructure to enhance service efficiency and customer experience; - attract real estate brokerage brands and their affiliated stores and agents, real estate developers, other service providers as well as housing customers to our platform; and retain existing platform participants;

-- maintain an extensive and authentic property listing database on our platform; - navigate an uncertain and evolving regulatory environment and adapt our operations to new policies, regulations and measures that may come into effect from time to time; - manage a large base of geographically dispersed employees, agents, housing customers, and business partners; - deliver compelling value propositions to participants on our platform and ecosystem; and - expand service or product offerings and expand into new businesses.
+- continue to implement and optimize our ACN rules; - continue to develop our technology and enhance our data insights: - maintain an extensive and authentic property listing database on our platform; - navigate an uncertain and evolving regulatory environment and adapt our operations to new policies, regulations and measures that may come into effect from time to time; - manage a large base of geographically dispersed employees, agents, housing customers and business partners; - · deliver compelling value propositions to participants on our platform and ecosystem; and - expand service or product offerings and expand into new businesses.